DocSpring/ruby_crystal_codemod/README.md

 special `#~# BEGIN <language>` and `#~# END <language>` comments.
 Code between `#~# BEGIN ruby` and `#~# END ruby` should be uncommented, and code between `#~# BEGIN crystal` and `#~# END crystal` should be commented.
-When transpiling a Ruby file into Crystal, the transpiler will remove any of the specific Ruby lines, and uncomment the crystal lines.
+When transpiling a Ruby file into Crystal, the transpiler will remove all of the Ruby lines between these comments, and it will uncomment all of the Crystal lines.

+> This comment post-processing step is done by a Crystal program in `./util/post_process_crystal`.
+Run `./bin/compile_post_process` to compile the binary at `./util/post_process`.

 For example, here's how you can define a class that works for both Ruby and Crystal:
 (Crystal requires type annotations here.)